KrashLeviathan/krashleviathan.github.io/_posts/2017-11-05-Reflection-General-Education.md

 engineering curriculum, but the perspective it offers can be directly applied to the way we engineers think about problems.

-Now, while I chose Design Cultures specifically for its close ties to engineering, I have experienced other similar benefits from classes I did not expect to.
+While I chose Design Cultures specifically for its close ties to engineering, I have experienced other similar benefits from classes I did not expect to.
 For example, in the second semester of my sophomore year I took Introduction to American Government (POL S 215) out of a